 When the criminal justice system doesn't function properly, innocent individuals can be convicted of a crime that they had no responsibility in committing.
 Such cases demand that an appeal be filed to right the wrong that has taken place.
 Many attorneys are not willing to take the time and effort to handle an appeal, as it takes extensive research and a careful and complete drafting of the case outlining every error and failure to follow the restrictions of the law to successfully get an appeal.
 Our legal team is very qualified in the appeals process and can assist clients who have suffered wrongful conviction or have been penalized unfairly by the court.

 The drafting of an appeal is a difficult process.
 Every aspect of the court trial must be scrutinized and exposed as it relates to violating the rights of the client.
-In some cases it has been discovered that crucial defense evidence was wrongfully suppressed, or even worse, the evidence was hidden from the defense lawyer.
+In some cases it has been discovered that crucial defense evidence was wrongfully suppressed, or even worse, the evidence was hidden from the appeals lawyer.
 Other cases have proven jury misconduct, or the judge unfairly ruling that evidence cannot be brought to court that could have exonerated our client.
 No matter what the circumstances are of your case, we can address the matter professionally and with the necessary skill and research to file a compelling case for the appeal, seeking to overturn a wrongful conviction.